Cammack, Indiana: Disasters

 Cammack has faced multiple fires and disasters that significantly impacted its growth and development.
 In 1883, a fire destroyed Cammack's sawmill, believed to be incendiary, resulting in a loss of $6,000, with only $2,000 in insurance.
 Another fire struck the sawmill in 1898, destroying the mill and machinery, with damages again totaling $6,000.
 Cammack chose not to rebuild after this loss.

 A major fire in 1888 destroyed part of the Cammack lumber mill, which had been instrumental in the town's economy.
 The fire, believed to have been sparked by smoldering ashes, threatened to destroy the entire town and caused injuries to nearby children but was eventually brought under control by the swift efforts of the community and firefighters.

-In 1971, a major fire devastated the local landscaping company, highlighting the town's limited fire protection.
+In 1971, a major fire devastated the local landscaping company.
 The newspaper at the time called it "the worst fire in the little community's history."
 Residents of the nearby towns flocked to the area to witness the fire.
 The 1981 explosion and fire at the BIC Inc. warehouse destroyed the building and posed challenges due to a lack of municipal water supply.
 A fire in 2000 destroyed another warehouse, with explosions complicating firefighting efforts.

 In 2024, a rare land spout caused significant damage, though no injuries were reported.
 The storm, initially not predicted as a threat, led to what was immediately believed to have been a tornado.
 The land spout caused the collapse of a local warehouse.